shakibamoshiri/tmp/README.md

   <img src="php.svg" /> <br>
   <img src="json.svg" /> <br>
   <img src="mysql.svg" /> <br> <br>
-  is here to help you <br>
+  tries to help you to<br>
-  to have a better experience <br>
+  to have a better experience<br>
-  when you want to use a console-like <br>
+  when you want to use a console-like<br>
-  app to deal with MySql or other databases <br>
+  app to deal with MySql or other databases.<br>

   If it exists, use it; <br>
   if it does not exist, create it; <br>